MoamenAlaa0/LeetCode-Free-SQL-Problems/README.md

 # LeetCode Free SQL Problems and Solutions

+Solutions for all free SQL problems on LeetCode using MySQL and SQL-Server

 |    | Title                                                      | Difficulty | Solution |
 |----|------------------------------------------------------------|------------|----------|
 | 1  | Combine Two Tables                                         | Easy       |          |